emeidi/strip-images-from-apple-vcard/README.markdown

 1. Export vCard...
 1. Save

+Alternatively, you just can drag & drop in newer macOSes.

 Shell
 -----
 1. Switch to directory containing this script and the vCards.vcf file
-1. `python strip-images-from-apple-vcard.py vCards.vcf clean.vcf`
+1. `python strip-images-from-apple-vcard.py --inputfile Kontakte.vcf`